Top Breweries in Langley

 5 Roads Brewing launched in 2019 about a block from Trading Post’s brewery.
 There is no patio, but the tasting room is modern and welcoming.
 Unlike a lot of craft breweries, the bar seating is front and center; payment is taken on the side, creating a very social environment for the singles bellied up to the bar.
 There are large long group tables to accomadate you and all your drinking buddies.

 5 Roads tasting room has a TV, unlike most craft breweries in the Fraser Valley.
 They have relatively good food, although limited offerings; you can go here and have a meal without feeling like you need to hit a drive-thru on the way home.
 The personal-sized pizzas are very good value at $13 to $15.
-Overall 5 Roads a pretty good place to watch the big game if you don’t want to get stuck drinking Molson Canadian at the local chain sports bar (Boston Pizza, I am calling you out).
+Overall 5 Roads a pretty good place to watch the big game if you don’t want to get stuck with a choice between a bunch of yellow lagers at your local chain sports bar.

 The beers are well crafted and varied.
 I have yet to find my “go to” beer at 5 Roads, but I have never had something that I didn’t like there.